-But the real discovery is Hailey Kilgore.
+But the real discovery is Hailey Kilgore as Ti Moune.
 Her voice expertly alternates between powerhouse belts and tragic lilting, and she captivates audiences throughout the production.

 Any show on Broadway will have a stellar cast.
 But the ensemble nature of Once On The Island, like Come From Away, gives everyone a chance to flex their musical muscle.
 Quentin Earl Darrington, previously in Cats and Ragtime, plays the powerful water god Agwe.
 Tony-nominated Phillip Boykin and Kenita Miller are the heartwarming couple who adopt and raise Ti Moune, and their song “Oh Ti Moune” had us reaching for the tissues.
 And for our performance, Merle Dandridge made one of her last appearances as Papa Ge, the god of death.
 She was epic, and we expect no less from Tamyra Gray, who replaced her over the weekend.